mvarga1989/Matej_Varga/content/about.md

 ## Interests and Activities

-My broad interests are in geospatial sciences and industry.
-I am aiming to learn about novel theoretical findings and use them in original research applications.
-Topic-wise I am mostly focused on engineering, satellite, physical, and geometric geodesy, which have an enormous potential for complementarity in other scientific disciplines and industries.
-Thus, I have been intensively working on interdisciplinary projects with academic and industry professionals from geophysics, geoinformatics, agriculture, robotics, civil engineering and architecture.
+My broad interests are in geospatial sciences.
+I am constantly learning about novel theoretical findings and using them in research applications.
+Topic-wise I am mostly focused on engineering, satellite, physical, and geometric geodesy.
+These branches have an enormous potential for usage in other disciplines and industries.
+Thus, I have been working on interdisciplinary projects with professionals from geophysics, geoinformatics, agriculture, robotics, civil engineering and architecture.

 My specific interests are in:
 - geodetic reference systems (terrestrial, celestial, height and time);